RicardoIT-Web/diners-3star-restaurant/README.md

 * Google fonts is used on this project to provide font types
 * google maps is used to provide a visual image of the location of the restaurant.

+# Technologies Used

+# Code Validation

+# Testing

+# Bugs During Development

+# Deployment

+### In the terminal

+* Install Postgresql: "pip3 install psycopg2-binary".
+Postgres is a way for the content to link to the database on the backend.
+* Install Webserver: "pip3 install gunicorn".
+This replaces the development server once the app is deployed to Heroku.
+* Create a requirements file: "pip3 freeze --local > requirements.txt".
+This creates a file to let heroku know which packages to install.

+### In Heroku

+* Open the Resources Tab
+* Add Postgres to your app using search bar, select - Heroku Postgres
+* Select Hobby Dev
+* Open  the settings tab
+* Click Reveal Config Vars - Heroku creates a Database_url variable
+* Install a database url package: "pip3 install dj-database-url".
+This package allows us to parse the database url that Heroku created.
+* Refreeze the requirements file: "pip3 freeze --local > requirements.txt".
+* Get the url of the remote database: "heroku config".
+This displays the DATABASE URL FROM HEROKU in the terminal - Copy this value

+### Django > settings.py

+* Comment out the original DATABASE settings.
+* Copy and Paste the DATABASE settings: "DATABASES = {'default': dj_database_url.parse('postgres://DATABASE URL FROM HEROKU')}"
+* Import dj_database_url: "import dj_database_url".
+Import at top of settings.py.

+### Back to the terminal

+* Run migrations: "python3 manage.py migrate".
+    * (If you get the error below while following these videos:django.db.utils.OperationalError: FATAL: role "somerandomletters" does not exist)
+    * Please run the following command in the terminal to fix it:(unset PGHOSTADDR)

+### In Gitpod

+* If not using the CI full template - Create a new file, .gitignore: django_todo / .gitignore.
+Lists any files we don’t want to include in the Github Repository.

+# Acknowledgements